JuliaText/Embeddings.jl/README.md

 Use them directly, or use them to initalize a neural network embedding layer.
 This package exposes access to pretrained embeddings.

-At present it offers the famous [Word2Vec](https://code.google.com/archive/p/word2vec/) embeddings for English only, and [FastText](https://fasttext.cc/) embeddings for hundreds of languages.
+At present it offers the famous [Word2Vec](https://code.google.com/archive/p/word2vec/) embeddings for English only, [GloVe](https://nlp.stanford.edu/projects/glove/) embeddings for English only, and [FastText](https://fasttext.cc/) embeddings for hundreds of languages.

 ## Example